 I spend a lot of time in Thailand, Bali, Laos and Cambodia.
 I always use my debit card to obtain enough cash for a few days.
 Many of the locals only take cash such as in the markets.
 Restaurants - cash, taxis-cash.
 I only actually use my debit card to pay for a hotel, all the rest of the time I go to an atm and take out enough cash that I think I will use in the next 3-5 days.
 All the atm's charge a fee for a non-bank (their bank) transaction.
 It is usually about $4-5 USD, but my bank reimburses me for it so it isn't an issue.
 I would make sure you have a chip card.
 If one atm won't take it, try another.
 Make sure your bank knows you are out of the country, which country you will be in, when.
 Even notifying my bank, I have still had them block my card with suspected fraud and had to call them.
 I ended up using SKYPE to reach them, it wasn't easy!

 You don't mention what countries you are going to.
-Some places are easier to use atm's than others.
-3 months ago
+Some places are easier to use atm's than others. over 2 years ago

 My dad, a 64 years young adventurer, travelled a lot in South-East Asia and in many countries around the wold where you need both cash and to protect you against high risks of theft.